Terms of engagement with Afghanistan

 (ix) There is a need to reassess the national security paradigm as the focus has shifted to destabilising CPEC.

-(x) The National Counter Terrorism Authority (NACTA), created by an Act of Parliament, should be revitalized in terms of Section 4 of the said Act.
+(x) The National Counter Terrorism Authority (NACTA) created by an Act of Parliament should be revitalised in terms of Section 4 of the said Act.

-(xi) The National Action Plan should be implemented and or revisited by parliament.
+(a) The National Action Plan should be implemented and or revisited by the parliament.

-(a) No verbal agreement regarding national security shall be maintained by the government, its ministries, divisions, departments, attached departments, autonomous bodies or other organisations with any foreign government or authority.
+(a) No verbal agreement regarding national security shall be entered into by the government, its ministries, divisions, departments, attached departments, autonomous bodies or other organisations with any foreign government or authority.
 All such agreements or understandings shall cease to have effect forthwith.

 (b) No overt or covert operations inside Pakistan shall be permitted.

-(c) That for negotiating or re-negotiating agreements/MoUs pertaining to or dealing with matters of national security, the following procedure shall be adopted;
+(c) That for negotiating or renegotiating the agreements/MoU’s pertaining to or dealing with the matters of national security, the following procedure shall be adopted:

-All agreements/MoUs, including military cooperation and logistics, will be circulated to the foreign ministry and all concerned ministries, attached or affiliated organisations and departments for their views.
+(aa) All the agreements/MoU’s, including military cooperation and logistics, will be circulated to the foreign ministry and all the ministries concerned, attached or affiliated organisations and departments for their views;

-All agreements/MoUs will be vetted by the Ministry of Law, Justice and Parliamentary Affairs.
+(bb) All the agreements/MoU’s will be vetted by the ministry of law, justice and parliamentary affairs;

-All agreements/MoUs will be circulated to the parliamentary committee on national security.
-The committee shall vet and make recommendations in consultation with the stakeholders and forward the same to the federal cabinet for approval under the rules of business of the federal government.
+(cc) All the agreements/MoU’s will be circulated to the parliamentary committee on national security.
+The committee shall vet and make recommendations in consultation with the stakeholders and forward the same to the federal cabinet for approval under the Rules of Business of the Federal Government.

-The minister concerned will make a policy statement on the agreements/MoUs in both houses of parliament.
+(dd) The minister concerned will make a policy statement on the agreements/MoU’s in both houses of the parliament.

 (e) Pakistan’s territory will not be provided for the establishment of any foreign bases.